 Redirect

-To make a redirect in your View you have within responses the utility redirect.
+To make a redirect in your view, you have a redirect utility inside responses.

 (redirect [req] [url] [status]))